Mohamed-Ibrahim810/Ai-Data-Analysis-Assistant/USER_GUIDE.md

 - Consider filtering or sampling your data to reduce size
 - Focus on relevant columns by removing unnecessary ones

-If you encounter any other issues, please refer to the project's GitHub repository for support.
+If you encounter any other issues, please email me: mohamed.ibrahim.cshi@gmail.com